naone/note/README.md

  # #blog #hugo #bulma
-this is my personal blog. ypu can see on here https://linuxisekai.site
+this is my personal blog to build on netlify. yuu can see on here https://linuxisekai.site

 Thanks To JAMstackID :D